RuliLG/docc/README.md

 ## 📁 Session Structure

-When you run `docc`, it creates a session folder with the following structure:
+When you generate documentation, it creates a session folder with the following structure:

 ```
 sessions/